 Let’s face it, corporate sponsorship is an unusual job, and if you’re thinking of hiring or promoting someone into a sponsorship role, you’re going to want someone with a somewhat unusual set of traits.
 Creating some kind of checklist that requires a certain level or type of university degree, X years of “relevant experience”, and so forth doesn’t actually tell you anything about their ability to do a good job at sponsorship in your company.

 In fact, some of the most woeful sponsorship professionals in this industry have been at it the longest.
-I’m not bagging anyone who has been in this industry a while – I’m certainly in that group – but sponsorship is ever-evolving, so having twenty years of experience isn’t helpful if that person is still using skills that were current in 1995.
+I’m not bagging anyone who has been in this industry a while – I’m certainly in that group – but sponsorship is ever-evolving, so having twenty-odd years of experience isn’t helpful if that person is still using skills that were current in 1998.

 It’s also tempting to think that “recent MBA” who would give their eye teeth for a sports business role and will work cheap (oh, and there are so many of those), is a good prospect.
 Maybe, and maybe not.
 If their understanding of sponsorship is limited to a week or two-long module as a subset of a public relations class – which absolutely still happens – hiring that recent MBA may be creating a rod for your own back.